-4.4 Anticipated future employment or appointment
+IV.
+Anticipated future employment or appointment

-Employees and Directors must not allow their performance with the IAC to be influenced by existing or anticipated offers of future employment or appointment.
+Covered Individuals must not allow their performance with IAC to be influenced by existing or anticipated offers of future employment or appointment.

-4.5 Leaving the IAC
+V. Leaving IAC

 Covered Individuals considering a new offer of appointment or employment must be aware of and manage any actual or perceived conflict of interest between their current position and their future circumstance and must remove themselves from any decisions affecting their new appointment or employment.